michaellmy/GUI-SQL/README.md

-A coursework done in my first year.
+A coursework done in my first year in UCL.

 A GUI is built using Java Swing to display patient information.
 Patient data can be represented using JSON and CSV files.
 This data can then be uploaded to an SQL database.